simonhuwiler/fluid_particles/README.md

   // Canvas
   canvas: canvas,

-  // Where the it should flow
+  // Where it should flow
   path: [
     {x: 0, y: 0}, // Start
-    {x: 250, y: 350}, //Stopover
-    {x: 250, y: 500} // End
+    {x: 250, y: 350}, //Stopover (as many as required) {x: 250, y: 500} // End
   ],

-  // How wide is the pipe?
-15px shift from original route
+  // How wide is the pipe? +-15px shift from original route
   shift: 15,

   // number of particles